 Interest expense.
 Interest expense consists primarily of interest on the Company's convertible notes, and, to a lesser extent, interest on approximately \$2.0 million of short-term debt related to the purchase of Cathode Technology in 1996.
-Interest expense was \$0.8 million and \$1.0 million, respectively, in the three-month periods ended April 1, 2000 and March 27, 1999.
+Interest expense was \$0.8 million and \$1.0 million, respectively, in the three-month periods ended July 1, 2000 and June 26, 1999.
 Interest expense declined due to a reduction in the balance outstanding of the Company's Convertible Notes due 2004.

 Interest income and other, net.
 Interest income and other, net consists primarily of interest income on the Company's investments, foreign currency hedging gains and losses, early payment discounts on the purchase of inventories, goods and services and the Company's 49% share of the loss incurred by IMAT.
-Interest income and other, net decreased to \$0.7 million for the three months ended April 1, 2000 from \$1.2 million for the three months ended March 27, 1999 primarily as the result of lower gains on foreign currency hedging and to a lesser extent the result of lower interest income.
+Interest income and other, net was unchanged at \$0.8 million for each of the three month periods ended July 1, 2000 and June 26, 1999.

 Provision for (benefit from) income taxes.
-The Company's estimated effective tax rates for the three-month periods ended April 1, 2000 and March 27, 1999 were 0% and a benefit rate of 38%, respectively.
-The Company did not accrue a tax benefit during the three-month period ended April 1, 2000 due to the inability to realize additional tax refunds from loss carry-backs.
+The Company's estimated effective tax rates for the three-month periods ended July 1, 2000 and June 26, 1999 were 0% and a benefit rate of 38%, respectively.
+The Company did not accrue a tax benefit during the three-month period ended July 1, 2000 due to the inability to realize additional refunds from loss carry-backs.
+As of July 1, 2000 the Company's deferred tax assets totaled \$7.7 million.
+The Company believes that it is more likely than not that it will earn sufficient taxable income in the future to realize the value of these deferred tax assets.
+If in the future the Company determines it is more likely that it will not earn taxable income in the future sufficient to realize the value of these deferred tax assets then the Company will expense the value of the deferred tax assets not likely to be realized.